In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - 5 ounces rigatoni

-- 1 orange
+- 1 organic orange

-- ¼ cup currants
+- 2 tablespoons currants

-- ½ teaspoon piment d’ville (optional)
+- ½ teaspoon piment d’Espelette (optional)

-- ½ cup fresh ricotta
+- ⅓ cup fresh ricotta

 Cook the rigatoni

-Prep the orange and herbs
+Prep and roast the onion and cauliflower

-Strip the parsley and thyme leaves from the stems; coarsely chop the leaves.
+- Strip the parsley leaves from the stems; coarsely chop the leaves.

 Finish the rigatoni